-At Jonah Bank we take great pride and effort in securing your personal information, and would like to remind you, that Online Security is Everybody's Business.
+At Jonah Bank we take great pride and effort in securing your personal information, and we beleive that Online Security is Everybody's Responsibility.
 As such, we would like to be your partner in security.
 Armed with the right information and a little bit of effort you will be more secure, and your online banking and shopping experiences more rewarding and safe.

 We are providing you with information to help you get started in securing your computer, practicing safe computer habits and using the security built into our online and mobile banking systems.
 Should you have any questions please contact one of our customer support staff .